voxain/resource-vault/README.md

 ## **Life-easier-makers**
 * [Tailwind CSS](https://tailwindcss.com/) - An absolute must know if you like creating more advanced UI/UX.
 It's sort of a CSS library in a sense, but it's also not.
 Just get into it, you'll see.
+* Some cool Tailwind component libraries:
+  * [tailblocks](https://mertjf.github.io/tailblocks/) - Pre-made layout components for tailwind
+  * [DaisyUI](https://daisyui.com/) - Neat, good looking library for tailwind.
+Doesn't hold up with *everything* you want to do, but it's pretty nice to work with overall.
+  * [TailwindUI](https://tailwindui.com/components/) - Component library by the makers of Tailwind.
+ABsolutely beautiful, but costs a whopping $150.
+  * [Flowbite](https://flowbite.com/) - ALSO not free, but ALSO very good-looking
+  * [Myna UI](https://mynaui.com/) - Finally, something that looks good AND is free?
+  * [Kutty](https://kutty.netlify.app/components/) - Also free, but not my personal favorite
+  * [WickedBlocks](https://wickedblocks.dev/#elements) - Neat free collection of tailwind "Blocks"

 ## General
 * [PNGPixel](https://png-pixel.com/) - Convert Images to base64
 * [ColorsAndFonts](https://www.colorsandfonts.com/) - A collection of colors, fonts and more
 * [IconScout](https://iconscout.com/) - Icons, Illustrations and stock photos in one place
 * [Apple Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos/overview/themes/) - Don't question it, it's apple.
-They know their design

 ## Javascript
 * [moveable](https://github.com/daybrush/moveable) - A library for movable/resizable etc. HTML Elements